Adderbury: Society of Friends

 The former West Adderbury Friends meeting house was built in 1675 for Bray Doyley.
 This was before the Act of Toleration 1689 legalised Quaker worship in England, so Doyley was sentenced to eight years' imprisonment for having had it built.
 Quaker meetings ceased in the early 20th century and the meeting house was leased to the Parish Council, who maintain the building but had the adjoining women's meeting house demolished in about 1955.
 Today, the Meeting House is used for up to four special Friends' meetings per year, as allowed by the Parish Council's lease.
 The meeting house is also used as a waiting room for the Parish Council's adjoining cemetery.
-The meeting house retains 18th century benches, elders' stand and gallery, and is a Grade II* listed building.
+The meeting house retains 18th-century benches, elders' stand and gallery, and is a Grade II* listed building.
 Next to it are the walls of the Quaker burial ground, which are also probably 17th-century.

 Independent (former)

-A former Independent chapel, self-governing and owing no allegiance to outside denominations was built in 1820 in Cross Hill Road in West Adderbury.
+A former Independent chapel, self-governing and owing no allegiance to outside denominations was built in 1829 in Cross Hill Road in West Adderbury.
+It was registered as a place of worship for marriage in 1854-60.
+An adjoining manse was demolished in 1870 and was replaced with a school.
+The chapel closed in 1955 and was sold in 1957.
 The main door was widened when the chapel was converted to industrial use.